ForsakenIdol/a-minecraft-server/README.md

 Note that the whitelist should not be configured in the `data/` directory.
 Add users to the whitelist via tha variable defined in the `whitelist.env` file.

+## The World Seed

+If a world has not already been loaded into the `data/` directory:

+- Leaving the container's `SEED` environment variable empty will result in a random seed being chosen when the inital world is being created.
+- Using a valid `SEED` number (positive or negative) will use that seed during random generation.

+If a world is already loaded in `data/`, the `SEED` container environment variable has no effect and seems to be ignored.

 ## Ataching to TTY

 Run `docker-compose attach minecraft`.
 Here, you can run the standard server command suite (e.g. try `say Hello World!` to speak as the server, or `/whitelist add <username>` to add users).
 Once done, press `Ctrl` + `P` and then `Ctrl` + `Q` to detach - do not use `Ctrl` + `C`, because you will stop the server (remember - you're attached to the main process' STDIN).